VitaliRj/OBD2-SocktCAN-Interface/README.md

 `bitrate 500000`

 The bitrate can be changes to match the CAN bus bitrate of your vehicle.
-They are usualy 125, 250 or 500 kbits/s
+They are usualy 125, 250 or 500 kbits/s.

+#### Test the Target Hardware:
+Purpose: Lets see if